Reading as An Act of Protest

 RAICES (Refugee and Immigrant Center for Education and Legal Services, based in Texas, gives free and low-cost legal services to immigrant children, families, and refugees in Texas.)

-Ways to Combat White Supremacy (Race and Racism)
+Articles to Fight White Supremacy (Race and Racism)

 One Powerful Way to Institutionalize Racial Justice in Our Schools (Hint: It's more Ethnic Studies Classes)